TanukiSharp/DarkSoulsCloudSave/readme.md

 ## Restore

-Cilcking the `Restore` button downloads your save data from the cloud and store it on your local machine, overwriting the previous local save data.
+Clicking the `Restore` button downloads your save data from the cloud and store it on your local machine, overwriting the previous local save data.

 Please do understand that this is the way things could be messed up.